pinheir0g/pinheir0g/README.md

 ## Hello there

-I don't know how u got here, but let me show you about me and what am i doing
+I don't know how u got here, but let me show you about me and what am i doing.

 ## Public Information

-My name is Gustavo Pinheiro and I am studying to become a Backend-Developer
+My name is Gustavo Pinheiro and I am studying to become a Backend-Developer.

 I started to learn about technology and development in the beginning of 2022.
 In this time I started my studies with Python, took a free course and then got to know other areas of programming.

-Today, I have knowledge of Python, SQL, html-css, Linux, Git, FastAPI, Flask.
+Nowadays I am focusing on web development and testing with python and getting my degree in Systems Analysis and Development.

 ## Detailed Information

 - Name: Gustavo Pinheiro
 - Age: 24
 - Living in: Rio de Janeiro - RJ, Brazil
-- Focused on Learning: Python in web development
+- Focused on Learning: Python - Flask - FastAPI - Tests - SQL
+- Currently pursuing a degree in Systems Analysis and Development